 Automate events by using PowerShell

-In the admin center, you can only create events manually; it's not possible to automatically trigger an event when it occurs.
-However, you can use a Rest API to trigger events automatically; for more information, see Automate event-based retention.
+The Microsoft 365 compliance center lets you create events manually and doesn't support automatically triggering an event when it occurs.
+However, you can use a Rest API to trigger events automatically.
+For more information, see Automate event-based retention.

 You can also use a PowerShell script to automate event-based retention from your business applications.
-Here are the PowerShell cmdlets available for event-driven retention:
+The PowerShell cmdlets available for event-based retention: